Burgstall-labs/ComfyUI-BETA-Helpernodes/readme.md

 *   **Load Text from index 📼 🅑🅔🅣🅐**: Loads a text file (.txt) from a specified directory based on its index in the sorted list of files.
 *   **Indexed LoRA Loader 🎯 🅑🅔🅣🅐**: Loads a specific LoRA from a configurable stack based on an index input.
 Automatically extracts trigger words from LoRA filenames and applies the LoRA to model and CLIP.
 *   **Text line count 🅑🅔🅣🅐**: Counts the number of lines in a given multiline text input.
-*   **Scene Detect 🎥 🅑🅔🅣🅐**: Detects scene changes in a batch of images using PySceneDetect.
-Outputs up to 5 detected scenes as individual batches, plus remaining frames for chaining to additional Scene Detect nodes.
+*   **Scene detect & split 🎥 🅑🅔🅣🅐**: Detects scene changes in a batch of images using PySceneDetect.
+Outputs up to 5 detected scenes as individual batches, plus remaining frames for chaining to additional Scene detect & split nodes.

 ### Video Crop 📼 🅑🅔🅣🅐
 *   Simple cropping of video frame batches with precise coordinate control